aklt/node-freshen/README.md

 when build scripts should be run or when the browser should reload files.
 It is created from the default configuration if it does not exist.

+If the file `${HOME}/.freshenrc` is present it is used as a template instead of the default configuration that comes with freshen.

 The default configuration file looks like this:

 ```coffee